A teen tells police he escaped from his kidnappers after 7 years

 He was unsure of the hotel's location, police said, but it appears the boy "kept running until he ran across a bridge into" Kentucky.

-Police in Sharonville checked all Red Roof Inn hotels in the area and did not find anything, the report says.
+Police in Sharonville checked all Red Roof Inn hotels in the area and did not find anything, the report said.
 Sharonville is about 12 miles northeast of Cincinnati.

 Law enforcement has not confirmed the teen's identity.

+FBI field offices in Louisville and Cincinnati said they were investigating a missing child case with law enforcement agencies in Aurora, Illinois, Cincinnati and Hamilton County, Ohio, as well as in Newport, Kentucky.

-Timmothy, then a 6-year-old, went missing in May 2011 after his mother took him out of his Aurora, Illinois, school citing a family emergency and they went on a three-day road trip.
+Timmothy, then a 6-year-old, went missing in May 2011 after his mother took him out of his Aurora, Illinois, school citing a family emergency and they went on a three-day road trip with stops at zoos and water parks.

+The boy was last seen at a water park in Wisconsin Dells, Wisconsin, according to the National Center for Missing and Exploited Children.

+Police said the teen described his kidnappers as two white men of "bodybuilder type build, one with a spiderweb tattoo on his neck and the other with a snake tattoo on his arms," the report said.

+The boy also spoke to a family member, and didn't seem to be in any distress.

+Timmothy's mother was found dead later in a Rockford, Illinois motel.
+She had killed herself.

-His mother, Amy Fry-Pitzen, was found dead days later along with a note saying her son was with people who would take care of him.
+A note was found saying that her son, Timmothy, was safe with people who would love and care for him.

 "You'll never find him," the note read.